opendatahub-io/maas-billing/docs/content/quickstart.md

 # Installation Guide

-This guide provides complete instructions for deploying the MaaS Platform infrastructure.
+This guide provides quickstart instructions for deploying the MaaS Platform infrastructure.

+!!! note
+    For more detailed instructions, please refer to [Installation under the Administrator Guide](install/prerequisites.md).

 ## Prerequisites